The APR and Your Note Rate- What’s the Difference?

-If your lender calculated the APR properly, there really isn’t much difference.
+What’s the difference between note rate and APR?
+If your lender calculated it properly, there really isn’t much difference.
 But for consumers not really familiar with the term “annual percentage rate” or APR, it can cause a bit of confusion.
-And unfortunately, many loan officers aren’t really clear on the differences or even able to explain what APR is and why it’s different than the note rate.
-We know the differences and we can explain it clearly for you.
+And unfortunately, many loan officers aren’t really clear on the differences or even able to explain how APR works, what it is, and why it’s different than the note rate.
+So, when it comes to APR vs note rates, we know the differences and we can explain it clearly for you.

 The APR became a required number when the federal Truth in Lending ACT (TILA) was implemented in 1968, designed to assist consumers more clearly understand the use of credit and associated costs, both long and short term, of obtaining credit.
 The APR is the cost of money borrowed expressed as an annual rate.
 Unfortunately, it often times creates more confusion than clarity.

 The note rate is the actual interest rate used to calculate a monthly payment.
 The APR is used to compare the cost of money borrowed from that particular lender on a specific transaction.
 All companies who issue credit from automobile loans to credit cards to mortgages are required to show the APR any time an interest rate or loan offering is advertised.
 For example, let’s look at a 30 year fixed rate loan with a 3.50% note rate on a $300,000 loan.
 The interest rate is $1,347.
 The APR has nothing to do with your mortgage payment.
 Both have different purposes.
 The note rate is the rate you locked in and used to calculate your monthly principal and interest payment to your lender.
 The APR is used as an attempt to easily provide a way to evaluate additional costs needed in order to get the mortgage.
 If the closing costs in this example added up to $5,000, the APR would be 3.63%.
 We’ll get into the calculation later in this article.